SELF-Technology/self-chain-public/docs/technical-docs/Constellation/Overview.md

 #### For Enterprises
 - **Innovation Focus**: Transform compliance into competitive advantage
 - **Flexible Deployment**: Start with exploration, scale to production
-- **Fast Development**: Production-ready in significantly less time than standard
+- **Fast Deployment**: Production-ready in significantly less time than standard
 - **Proven Technology**: Built on battle-tested infrastructure
 - **Unlimited Scalability**: Grow from pilot to enterprise-wide